Existence and behavior of steady solutions on an interval for general hyperbolic-parabolic systems of conservation laws: Introduction

-Condition (\textbf{H1}) corresponds to strict parabolicity of \eqref{conservation_law} with repect to $U_{II}$, consistent with Dirichlet boundary conditions on $U_{II}(0), U_{II}(1)$.
-Note that $B_{22}(U)$ is necessary invertible.
+Condition (\textbf{H1}) corresponds to strict parabolicity of \eqref{conservation_law} with respect to $U_{II}$, consistent with Dirichlet boundary conditions on $U_{II}(0), U_{II}(1)$.
+Note that $B_{22}(U)$ is necessary invertible and $\det B_{22}(U)>0$ for any $U$ (since $\det ((df^0_{II})_{II}) >0$).
 The first part of Condition (\textbf{H2}) corresponds to hyperbolicity of \eqref{conservation_law} with respect to variable $U_I$.
-The second part of Condition (\textbf{H2}) means that the flow moves from the left to the right, so that the hyperbolic, $U_I$, part of the flow is completely entering the domain at the left boundary, consistent with Dirichlet boundary conditions on $U_I(0)$.
+The second part of Condition (\textbf{H2}) means that the flow moves from the left to the right, so that the hyperbolic part of the flow, $U_I$, is completely entering the domain at the left boundary, consistent with Dirichlet boundary conditions on $U_I(0)$.

 In the following, we denote $A^0(U)=df^0(U)$, $A(U)=df(U)$, with